On the tangent space to the Hilbert scheme of points in P3: Introduction

 \end{thm:ppnnnp} This result may be regarded as a generalization of Haiman's combinatorial proof of the smoothness of $\Hilb^d\P^2$ \cite{Haiman98}.
 In our notation, his proof shows that

 for any monomial point $[I]\in \Hilb^d \AA^2$.
 Theorem \ref{TheoremPairingSignatures} extends \eqref{EquationHaimanA2} to $\AA^3$ in the sense that it implies

 and two other similar equations.
 Our result may be seen as further evidence for the exceptionality of the Hilbert scheme of points in $\mathbf{P}^3$.
-For instance, it implies that $\dim_\kk T(I)$ has the same parity as the length $d = \dim_\kk(S/I)$, a fact established in \cite{BehrendFantechi}.
+For instance, it implies that $\dim_\kk T(I)$ has the same parity as the length $d = \dim_\kk(S/I)$, a fact established in \cite{MNOP} where it plays a crucial role in the calculation of Donaldson-Thomas theory for toric threefolds.
 We are not aware of any such symmetry phenomenon in higher dimension.

 As a special case, Theorem \ref{TheoremPairingSignatures} provides a simple criterion for smoothness of monomial points on the Hilbert scheme, in terms of the subspaces $T_\mathfrak{s}(I)$.

 {Theorem \ref{TheoremSmoothnessCriterion}} \begin{thm:smoothchar} A monomial point $[I] \in \Hilb^d \AA^3 $ is smooth if and only if